The Inward Investment and International Taxation Review: USA

 Year in review

-Additionally, the CARES Act, which was signed into law in March 2020, introduced additional changes to US federal income tax rules in response to the global covid-19 pandemic, some of which directly affect provisions that were introduced in the TCJA.
+Additionally, the Coronavirus Aid, Relief and Economic Security Act (the CARES Act), which was signed into law in March 2020, introduced additional changes to US federal income tax rules in response to the covid-19 pandemic, some of which directly affect provisions that were introduced in the TCJA.
 The tax provisions of the CARES Act generally seek to alleviate certain tax burdens on businesses by allowing the deferral of certain employer payroll tax payments, providing for limited carry-backs of NOLs and tax refunds resulting therefrom, and increasing the business interest deduction limitation of Section 163(j).
 The Treasury and the IRS have prioritised certain guidance intended to implement the provisions of the CARES Act to quickly provide relief to taxpayers.

 Outlook and conclusions

-Appendix I: Domestic and treaty rates for dividends, interest and royalties
+Appendix I: Domestic and treaty rates for dividend, interest and royalty payments

 |Individuals, corporations||Qualifying corporation*|